VikashChoudharyyy/Taste-Town/README.md

-# FoodExpress 🍔
+# Taste-Town 🍔

-FoodExpress is a frontend React-based website providing a variety of delicious food options.
-With seamless navigation, filtering & search functionalities and a Redux store based cart, FoodExpress ensures a delightful user experience.
+Taste-Town is a frontend React-based website providing a variety of delicious food options.
+With seamless navigation, filtering & search functionalities and a Redux store based cart, Taste-Town ensures a delightful user experience.

 ## Table of Contents
 - [Installation](#installation)